 How Dogs Help Us Live a Longer Life

 We have all felt the need to complete our family by bringing home an adorable pet.
-A pet, which will love us unconditionally and always keep the vibe of our house positive and full of life.
+It’s a pet that will love us unconditionally and always keep our house’ positive and full of life.

-Who does not like waking up every morning looking at a smiling face of a cute puppy, wagging its tail in excitement and eyes full of innocence?
+Who does not like waking up every morning looking at a cute puppy’s smiling face, wagging its tail in excitement, and eyes full of innocence?
 Well, you will be glad to hear that there are scientifically proven facts that say that a dog can help keep you healthy and increase your lifespan.